 - Compliance: CE, RoHS

 I really like the SimpleTaste Egg Cooker.
 It’s super easy to use and I found in around 5 minutes I was enjoying my boiled eggs and soldiers, perfectly cooked with a runny yolk.
 I’m yet to try out the omelette and poached eggs using the cooker, but I’m sure they’d be just as great as the boiled eggs.

 I think it would be best if the internal components were dishwasher safe, but aside from that I can’t see or find anything wrong with the cooker.

 It’s quite small in size too and don’t take much to pack away, which is great too!

-If you want the SimpleTaste Egg Cooker for yourself, it’s available only on Amazon.
-The RRP for this cooker is £19.99.
+If you want the SimpleTaste Egg Cooker for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £19.99.

 Product sample provided by SimpleTaste in exchange for a detailed, unbiased review.

 Thank you for taking the time to read my post.
 If you’d like to add a comment or thought on this post, please use the section below.
 I can also be contacted via the online contact form.
 Please subscribe for the latest reviews, news, and discounts.
 Please follow My Helpful Hints on Twitter, Instagram & Facebook too!